We use a combination of different methods

 The homestay option is not just about budget accommodation

 What's unique about the Baltic States is that there is a significant Russian-speaking population.
 This is especially true in Riga.
+Our families attended special training events to help them to be better prepared for their role in hosting language students.

 Russian studies political science and international relations